Food safety in Australia: Standards

 Australia and New Zealand have a joint standards body for food safety: Food Standards Australia New Zealand (FSANZ).

 It is an independent statutory agency established by the Food Standards Australia New Zealand Act 1991.
-FSANZ is part of the Australian federal Department of Health's portfolio.
+FSANZ is part of the Australian federal Department of Health, Disability and Ageing's portfolio.

 FSANZ develops standards that regulate the use of ingredients, processing aids, colourings, additives, vitamins and minerals.
 Their standards also includes the composition of some foods, e.g. dairy, meat and beverages as well as standards developed by new technologies such as genetically modified foods.
 FSANZ is also responsible for some labelling requirements for packaged and unpackaged food, e.g. specific mandatory warnings or advisory labels.
 FSANZ must ensure that labelling of packaged foods includes: name and description of the product, mandatory warning and advisory statements, ingredient list, date marking, nutrition information panel, percentage labelling, directions for storage and use.

 Another main role of FSANZ is to manage food recall systems.
 When a product is declared to have safety issues like harmful bacteria or the presence of allergens the products needs to be removed from retail shelves and people's homes to ensure the health and safety of consumers.

 Governance

-Since 1 February 2020, the Minister for Agriculture, Drought and Emergency Management and the Department of Agriculture, Water and the Environment are responsible for food safety in Australia.
-They work with industry and other Australian government agencies, in particular the Department of Health and FSANZ, to develop policy and food standards.
+The Minister for Agriculture, Fisheries and Forestry and the Department of Agriculture, Fisheries and Forestry are responsible for food safety in Australia.
+They work with industry and other Australian government agencies, in particular the Department of Health, Disability and Ageing and FSANZ, to develop policy and food standards.
 The Australia and New Zealand food regulatory system involves the governments of Australia, New Zealand, and the governments of the Australian states and territories.
 Food standards are developed under the Australia New Zealand Food Standards Code, administered by FSANZ and enforced by state and territory governments.

-A relevant agency in each state and territory monitors compliance with the code, while the Department of Agriculture, Water and the Environment is responsible for the inspection and sampling of imported food.
+A relevant agency in each state and territory monitors compliance with the code, while the Department of Agriculture, Fisheries and Forestry is responsible for the inspection and sampling of imported food.
 The Department administers relevant legislation at the Australian border, and imported food must meet Australia's biosecurity requirements under the Biosecurity Act 2015, as well as food safety requirements of the Imported Food Control Act 1992.
 Labelling on imported food must comply the requirements, and is regulated under the Imported Food Inspection Scheme.